erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

 Boundary Conditions
 -------------------

-PeleC manages boundary conditions in a form consistent with many AMReX codes.
+ERF manages boundary conditions in a form consistent with many AMReX codes.
 Ghost cell data are updated over an AMR level during a ``FillPatch`` operation and fluxes are then computed over the entire box without specifically recognizing boundary cells.
 The Fortran routine ``pc_hypfill`` in ``bc_fill_nd.F90`` is called to set state data at physical boundaries for this purpose.
 A generic boundary filler function, ``filcc_nd``, is supplied to fill standard boundary condition types that do not require user input, including:

 * *Interior* - Copy-in-intersect in index space (same as periodic boundary conditions).
-Periodic boundaries are set in the PeleC inputs file
+Periodic boundaries are set in the ERF inputs file
 * *Symmetry* - All conserved quantities and the tangential momentum component are reflected from interior cells without sign change (REFLECT_EVEN) while the normal component is reflected with a sign change (REFLECT_ODD)
 * *NoSlipWall* - REFLECT_EVEN is applied to all conserved quantities except for both tangential and normal momentum components which are updated